 - How the subscription will renew

-- If the customer will receive a reminder about the subscription renewal
+- If the customer receives a reminder about the subscription renewal

 - Price increases on contract renewal